JoaquinFerman/VirtualWallet/README.md

 ```
 For the database from mongoDb one must first create a database named Users (former labeling error), with inside the collections Users and LoanRequests.
 The Users collection must have at least one user created for the app to work properly, because otherwise one could not create another users or manage the app in general.
 The user must have a Username, Password, and IsAdmin=True.

-Download .csproj dependencies, only the first time its run:
+Download dependencies from .csproj, only the first time its run:
 ```bash
 dotnet restore
 ```